 How do we become so stressed?

 Whether you a working parent, stay at home parent, a single parent, a married/in a relationship parent, or a parent of one or several children, parenting can be a difficult time.
-It can be helpful as a parent to be able to recognise what makes you stressed about parenting and look at ways into managing the stress.
+It can be helpful as a parent to be able to recognise what makes you stressed about parenting and look at ways to managing the stress.

 Why do we become stressed?